Jeff Green (basketball): Boston Celtics (2011–2015)

 On February 24, 2011, Green was traded, along with Nenad Krstić and a 2012 first-round pick, to the Boston Celtics in exchange for Kendrick Perkins and Nate Robinson.
-Green recorded a double-double in his first start as a Celtic against the Washington Wizards on April 11, 2011, recording 20 points, a career-high-tying 15 rebounds, four assists and two steals.
+Green recorded a double-double in his first start as a Celtic against the Washington Wizards on April 11, recording 20 points, a career-high-tying 15 rebounds, four assists and two steals.
 Green improved his field goal percentage after the trade to the Celtics, shooting 48.5 percent from the floor in 26 games after shooting 43.7 percent with the Thunder.

-On December 10, 2011, following the conclusion of the NBA lockout, Green re-signed with the Celtics.
+On December 10, 2011, following the conclusion of the NBA lockout, Green re-signed with the Celtics on a one-year, $9 million contract.
 Eight days later, his contract was voided by the Celtics after a routine physical examination detected an aortic aneurysm.
-He subsequently underwent heart surgery in January 2012 and missed the entire 2011–12 season.
+Green subsequently underwent heart surgery in January 2012 and missed the entire 2011–12 season.
 Former teammate Kevin Durant dedicated his season to Green.
 Green used his downtime not only to rehab from surgery but to complete his coursework at Georgetown, graduating in May 2012 with a degree in English and a minor in theology.

-On August 22, 2012, Green signed with the Celtics.
-On March 18, 2013, Green scored a career-high 43 points in a 105–103 loss to the Miami Heat.
-On April 3, 2013, he scored 34 points against the Detroit Pistons.
+On August 22, 2012, Green re-signed with the Celtics on a four-year, $36 million contract.
+On March 18, 2013, he scored a career-high 43 points in a 105–103 loss to the Miami Heat.
+On April 3, Green scored 34 points against the Detroit Pistons.

 In 2013–14, Green played and started in all 82 games for the Celtics following the departure of Paul Pierce and Kevin Garnett in the off-season.
 He subsequently had a career-best season as he averaged a career-high 16.9 points per game.
-On January 22, he scored 39 points against the Wizards.
+On January 22, Green scored 39 points against the Wizards.
 On March 16 against the New Orleans Pelicans, he had a second 39-point game.

 Over the first two months of the 2014–15 season, Green averaged a career-best 17.6 points per game.

 Memphis Grizzlies (2015–2016)

 On January 12, 2015, Green was traded to the Memphis Grizzlies in a three-team deal involving the Celtics and the New Orleans Pelicans.
-He made his debut for the Grizzlies two days later, recording 10 points and 3 rebounds off the bench in a 103–92 win over the Brooklyn Nets.
-On June 18, 2015, Green exercised his player option with the Grizzlies for the 2015–16 season.
+He made his Grizzlies debut two days later, recording 10 points and three rebounds off the bench in a 103–92 victory over the Brooklyn Nets.
+On June 18, Green exercised his player option with the Grizzlies for the 2015–16 season.

 On December 13, 2015, Green scored a season-high 26 points in a loss to the Miami Heat.
-He topped that mark on January 25, 2016, scoring 30 points off the bench in a 108–102 overtime win over the Orlando Magic.
-In that game, he converted an 11-footer with 1.3 seconds left for a 100–100 tie at the end of regulation.
+He topped that mark on January 25, 2016, scoring 30 points off the bench in a 108–102 overtime victory over the Orlando Magic.
+In that game, Green converted an 11-footer with 1.3 seconds left for a 100–100 tie at the end of regulation.